iqis/Q7/README.md

 <!-- badges: end -->

-`foo` stands for *Freestyle Object Oriented* Programming, a fluid & powerful paradigm that has many creative uses, featuring:
+`foo` provides *Freestyle Object Oriented* Programming, a fluid, powerful and *postmodern* paradigm that has many creative uses,
+featuring:

 #### Smart Objects

   - self-aware
       - Knows about itself
   - active
-      - Stores & invokes functions within
+      - Bind functions within
   - extensible
-      - Make variants of an object
+      - Make variants of an object (class, and instance)

 #### No Magic